weswigham/not.js/README.md

 in your standard `node` v0.10 installation with the `--harmony` flag enabled.
 Currently, it only has an implementation for the `node` v0.10 proxy implementation (which is based on an older version of the spec), but another based on the new Proxy spec (available now in your local Firefox instance) will be available soon (tm).

+TODO
+====
+Doctype shorthand?
+Shorthand for inlining a script (something shorter than `script({type: 'text/javascript'}); $($scope.func.toString(), true); script`)
+Figure out how to fix 'var' within the dsl sensibly.
+Likely involves some metatrickery with the correct flow of calls through the proxy object chain (just overriding `get` hasn't worked, in my experience).
+It's complicated by variable hoisting.
+Benchmarks?